 Our future expenditures and capital requirements depend on numerous factors, most of which are difficult to project beyond the short term.
-These requirements include our ability to meet the requirements of our U.S. government research projects, the progress of our research and development programs and our pre-clinical and clinical trials, the time and costs involved in obtaining regulatory approvals, the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights, competing technological and market developments, our ability to establish collaborative arrangements and the terms of any such arrangements, and the costs associated with commercialization of our products.
-Our cash requirements are expected to continue to increase as we advance our research, development and commercialization programs.
+These requirements include our ability to meet the requirements of our U.S. government research projects, the government's ability to fund such projects, the progress of our research and development programs and our pre-clinical and clinical trials, the time and costs involved in obtaining regulatory approvals, the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights, competing technological and market developments, our ability to establish collaborative arrangements and the terms of any such arrangements, and the costs associated with commercialization of our products.
+We anticipate we will need additional cash as we continue to advance our research, development and commercialization programs.